byliutao/GrabCut/README.md

 1. init bgd and fgd GMM model's parameter(weight, means, covariance) by KMeans algorithm.
 2. calculate the K value for each pixel in the whole image
 3. update the bgd and fgd GMM model's parameter by the newly calculated K from step 2.
+4. generate a graph and do min-cut, the go back to step2

 ## Minimum Cut